 Measure Type Sampled Measures Reported kWh Evaluated kWh Realization Rate (%) Common Reasons for Discrepancy Air Compressor 64 9,279,238 7,414,299 80% Metered load profiles differed from reported assumptions.
 Variations in load profiles were often due to lower observed line pressure than assumed and on differences in production/system use between reported and evaluated calculations.
-Chillers 2 67,298 17,468 26% Metered data from the process chillers at both sampled customer sites indicated lower peak demand and lower HOU, resulting in reduced energy savings.
-Controls 1 9,072 9,072 100% No discrepancies found.
+Chillers 2 67,298 17,468 Metered data from the process chillers at bot sampled customer sites indicated lower peak Controls 1 9,072 9,072 100% No discrepancies found.
 Heat recovery 1 497,312 433,378 87% Reported calculations did not account for additional fan energy use from installing a VFD, resulting in lower evaluated savings compared to reported savings.
-22 Process 7 1,914,390 1,745,030 91% The Team found the installation of incentivized process equipment had only been partially implemented, resulting in reduced energy savings.
+Process 7 1,914,390 1,745,030 91% The Team found the installation of incentivized process equipment had only been partially implemented, resulting in reduced energy savings.
 Variable Frequency Drives 2 229,240 178,190 78% The Team found the incentivized VFD at one customer site was offline during the site visit, and the associated well pump would not be returned to service until fall.
 The Team interviewed the facility contact and calculated savings, based on expected HOU when the well pump is redesigned and reinstalled.